The Girl Attorney® Story

 It was the fall of 2010, and I had recently begun working at a large law office in Oklahoma City, Oklahoma.
 My job responsibilities included vetting cases for possible representation.
 For the convenience of those I connected with by phone, I developed a habit of ending those conversations with, “Here’s my name and my direct line, but also, if you lose this information – as long as you remember the name of this law office – call back, and ask for THE GIRL ATTORNEY.”
 I was the only female attorney that worked at that office, so – no matter who answered the phone – the caller would easily find their way back to me.

 A few years later (having tried, as lead/solo counsel, more than a dozen jury trials by then), while attending a trial lawyers’ conference, I quickly noted that I was one of no more than five women there – out of well over 100 trial lawyers.
-What’s more, over the course of that multi-day conference, I was repeatedly mistaken for “‘someone’s’ spouse.”
+What’s more, throughout that multi-day conference, I was repeatedly mistaken for someone’s spouse.
 There I was – with my people – but, simply for being female, I was also virtually unrecognizable to them.

 I’ll admit it; I was discouraged.